nvijaykarthik/FlexiFeature/README.md

 7. Activate and Deactivate the feature
 8. Activate and Deactivate the feature in periodic level using (cron)
 9. Apply the feature to a portfolio level , single or Set of applications , single or set of application group, etc.,
+10. Migration to higher environment is via propagation no need to recreate the settings again other env.